thisIsMailson/superHeroApp/README.md

 # superHeroApp
-This app show the description of some heros
+This app shows the description of some heros